puppetlabs/puppet-instruqt-tracks/pe601-lab-2-0-orchestrate-backups-with-a-plan/01-orchestrate-backups-with-plan/assignment.md

     cp -aR $source_dir/* $target_dir_bkp
     echo "$(date) Backup finished"
     ​
-    # Diff to verify (diff returns a non-zero exit code if it finds a4ny differences
+    # Diff to verify (diff returns a non-zero exit code if it finds any differences)
     diff --recursive $source_dir $target_dir_bkp

     # Start nginx service
     systemctl start nginx
     ```
-15. Run the the new backup plan:
+15. In the VS Code terminal, run the the new backup plan:
     ```
     bolt plan run nginx::backup_all_logs --targets nixagent1,winagent1
     ```

-On the command line, you will see output similar to the block below as the plan completes:
+    Once the plan completes, you will see similar output to the following on the command line:
     ```
     Starting: plan nginx::backup_all_logs
     Starting: plan facts